vshotarov/haskell-fidenza/README.md

 The section about _Simple Args_ contains the parameters as defined in the original Fidenza and provide the easiest way of controlling the algorithm.

 ```
-A Haskell partial implementation of Tyler Hobbs's Fidenza algorithm.
+A partial implementation of Tyler Hobbs's Fidenza algorithm, written in Haskell.

 Partial, as there currently is no support for creating spiral Fidenzas and for intuitive,
 deterministic control over the density of Fidenzas.